dhtech/dhmon/README.md

     wget https://bootstrap.pypa.io/ez_setup.py -O - | sudo pypy

 Build the packages

+    make deb

+or if you prefer the longer way:

     # Create a new snapshot version
     gbp dch --snapshot --auto